 The standard circuit trek begins at Arughat and requires a trekking permit to travel all the way through the Manaslu area.
 The total duration of the Manaslu Circuit Trek can range from 18-22 days with trekking and hiking as the main activity.
-The trek is of a moderate level and be prepared to trek to an elevation of 5100 metres.
+The trek is at a moderate level and is prepared to trek to an elevation of 5100 meters.
 There are two good seasons, from March to May and September to December, the latter during the winter.

 Whenever you decide to take the Manaslu Circuit trek